 We are all guilty of trying to troubleshoot our skin concerns, when most of the time we are exacerbating the situation.

-These winter skin care mistakes can be avoided if you modify your approach to maintaining the skin in cold weather.
+You can avoid these winter skin care mistakes if you change your approach to maintaining the skin in cold weather.
 Never wait until a condition is so irritated that you are experiencing extreme pain and discomfort.
-Commissioning a team of experts (a.k.a. knowledgeable skin care professionals like those at Thrive Med Spa in Chicago) before your skin is in dire need means the difference between being happily proactive and not caught up in a painfully reactive treatment.
+Commissioning a team of experts before your skin is in dire need means the difference between being happily proactive and not caught up in a painfully reactive treatment.

-Are you guilty of any of these 5 Winter Skin Care mistakes?
+Are you guilty of any of these winter skin care mistakes?

 Elizabeth Rago is a freelance writer specializing in health, wellness, and women’s lifestyle content, working with yoga studios, chiropractors, mental health, and wellness practitioners.
-Elizabeth writes the weekly column, The Circular Home for Chicago Shopping (an editorial partner of the Chicago Tribune and is Senior Editor of All Things Girl, highlighting topics related to the modern domestic woman.
-Connect with Elizabeth on Twitter, LinkedIn and Google+.
+Connect with Elizabeth on Twitter.